Agricultural Property Relief

 Reforms to farm business tenancies to enable tenants to widen the scope of their activity on the land they occupy may be widely viewed as a good step towards encouraging profitability through diversification.

 It is important to bear in mind that if you are the landlord, APR will only be available if the tenant is carrying on agricultural activities.
 If the tenant diversifies and sets up another business (eg grazing horses or operating kennels), the land is no longer occupied for the purposes of agriculture and APR will not be available.
-BPR is also not available as the landlord is not the person operating the business.
+BPR is also not available as the landlord is not the person operating the trading business – the tenant is.

-Further, if part of the tenant’s activities are farming, but most are not, what are they occupying the farmhouse for?
-Arguably not for the ’purposes of agriculture’.
+Further, if only part of the tenant’s business activities is farming, but most are not, what are they occupying the farmhouse for?
+Arguably not for the ’purposes of agriculture’, putting APR on the let farmhouse in jeopardy.

 Grazing licence